baidu-research/task_space/vision/README.md

 cd images;
 ./download_data.sh;
 ```
 All experimental pipeline are included in `./exp.sh`.
-You are suggested to run it code block by code block to get the result in fig.4
+You are suggested to run it code block by code block to get the results in fig.4 to 6.